-We heard about big data technologies and how data from different sources are brought together to form big warehouses of data.
+In this topic, we will learn about Careers in Statistics as we heard about big data technologies and how data from different sources are brought together to form big data warehouses.
 But what to do with them?
 Is only collecting data enough?
-Who will give the insights of what is really happening with the data?
-“Statistician’s” are the ones who can look through the data and derive insights by converting it to information.
+Who will give insights into what is happening with the data?
+“Statisticians” are the ones who can look through the data and derive insights by converting it to information.

-Some of the best ways to really know how statisticians work can be seen in few movies like Alan Turing’s “Imitation Game” and “Money Ball”.
+Some of the best ways to know how statisticians work can be seen in movies like Alan Turing’s “Imitation Game” and “Money Ball”.

 Education Required to Build Careers in Statistics

-- A statistician should have a bachelor degree or a master’s degree in order to build the careers in statistics, mathematics, engineering, economics or computer science.
+- A statistician should have a bachelor’s or master’s degree to build careers in statistics, mathematics, engineering, economics, or computer science.

-- A statistician should have strong hands in SQL (Structured Query Language) for getting the required data for analysis (Usually the analysis (EDA Explanatory Data Analysis) is done on a small set of data).
+- A statistician should have strong hands in SQL (Structured Query Language) to get the required data for analysis (Usually, the analysis (EDA Explanatory Data Analysis) is done on a small set of data).

-- A modern-day statistician should also have strong coding skills which can be used to design new algorithms on the way.
-Python or R (These are the open software’s available) are the preferred languages (R is basically used for statistics) on the other hand SAS is a licensed version.
+- A modern-day statistician should also have strong coding skills, which can be used to design new algorithms.
+Python or R (These are the open software available) are the preferred languages (R is used for statistics); however, SAS is a licensed version.

 - A statistician should have good written, oral communication skills and problem-solving skills.

-- A statistician should have the ability to communicate results and findings to other non-statisticians and the ability to influence others.
+- A statistician should be able to communicate results and findings to other non-statisticians and influence others.

-- A statistician should have a practical as well as a strategic approach to work and a high level of accuracy to detail.
+- A statistician should have a practical and strategic approach to work and a high level of accuracy in detail.